 A company car can still provide the best solution, as it transports an employee door-to-door in a reasonable amount of time …but have you checked there isn’t another option that provides the same flexibility and productivity, at a lower cost?

 If not, the answer might be right under your nose…

 Consider the following alternative means to the company car:

-More recently, the emergence of mobility cards has given fleet managers something else to think about…
+More recently, the emergence of mobility cards – a travel option that has already been deployed in a select number of companies across the UK and continental Europe – has given fleet managers something else to think about…

 To be clear, this step-change cannot be generalized across all fleet vehicles within your business, for example logistics and blue light vehicles are unlikely to require change – as they service a function beyond simply the transport of personnel.